 CS:GO runs well on the Lenovo IdeaPad 3 Gaming, but again, it's worse than expected for a configuration with an AMD Ryzen 7 5800H and an NVIDIA GeForce RTX 3050.
 It's still very playable, though, even at high settings.
 Every CPU and GPU configuration of the Lenovo IdeaPad Gaming 3 can run this game smoothly.

-Shadow of the Tomb raider runs poorly on the Lenovo IdeaPad Gaming 3 15.
+Shadow of the Tomb raider runs poorly.
 The average frame rate only reaches 60 fps at low settings, and even then, it still stutters a lot.
 However, you can improve performance slightly by enabling DLSS on models with an RTX GPU.
 The GTX 1650 can reach 60 fps, but you'll have to turn down some settings.
 The RTX 3060 will run this game smoothly without any issues.

 The Lenovo IdeaPad Gaming 3's thermal and noise handling is sub-par.
 The keyboard deck is a little warm even when idle, and it gets very hot under load, though the hottest spot is above the keyboard, away from where most people rest their hands.
 The fans are near silent when idle and are only audible if you put your ears next to the laptop.
 They do get fairly loud under load; however, it isn't annoying as it just the sound of heavy airflow, not a high-pitch whine.
 The posted results are readings taken in the Balanced power profile.
 The Performance mode makes the fans slightly louder.
 If you want a similar laptop that doesn't get as hot or loud under load, check out the Intel-based Lenovo IdeaPad Gaming 3i (2021).